tolerance-go/huima/README.md

 [中文](https://github.com/tolerance-go/huima/blob/main/README.zh-CN.md)

-> Instantly export designs into production-ready code
+> Translate designs into production-ready code at breakneck speed

-> Recently, have you been swamped by AIGC, with a plethora of design content emerging in heaps?
-Are you still exporting design annotations and slicing images? `huima` can assist you in converting designs into UI-consistent, clean, and tidy interface code (supports responsive units and tailwindcss conversion) with just one click.
-We've launched corresponding plugins for Figma and real-time design, allowing front-end developers to bid farewell to the tedious task of comparing and restoring designs, and focus on dynamic design development.
-Why not give it a try?
-We're currently in the beta testing phase, and you're welcome to join our discussion group by scanning the QR code.
-The code is open source, and we welcome contributions!
+> Have you been overwhelmed by AIGC recently, with piles of design content appearing massively?
+Still exporting design annotations and slices? `huima` can help you convert designs into consistent, clean, and tidy interface code (supporting responsive units and tailwindcss conversion) with just one click.
+We've launched related plugins for Figma and Jishisheji, allowing front-end developers to bid farewell to tedious design comparison and restoration work, and to focus on dynamic design development.
+Give it a try right now!
+We're currently in the beta testing phase and invite you to join our discussion group by scanning the QR code.
+The code is open source, and we welcome everyone to contribute and build together!

 <img src="qr-code.png" width="150" height="150">

-The `huima` plugin helps you export existing design resources into UI-consistent, clean, and neat front-end application code, enabling you to quickly generate from 0 to 1.
+the `huima` plugin helps you export existing design assets into consistent, clean, and tidy frontend application code, enabling you to generate from 0 to 1 at lightning speed

 ## Plugins